 Tasting Notes

-- Nose: cooked fruit, raisins, toffee brittle, malted grains, lightly grassy
+- Nose: Cooked fruit, raisins, toffee brittle, malted grains, lightly grassy

-- Taste: malted grain, oak, white pepper rises, coriander, oatmeal, medium body, slightly chewy, walnuts
+- Taste: Malted grain, oak, white pepper rises, coriander, oatmeal, medium body, slightly chewy, walnuts

-- Finish: the lemon-influence fades to oatmeal
+- Finish: The lemon-influence fades to oatmeal

-- Comments: the sweetness is balanced by oatmeal
+The sweetness is balanced by oatmeal.

 Douglas Laing & Co.
 Scallywag